Logo Garda

 Directions

 Get past the first rocky outcrop by heading up to the left of the waterfall withthe help of some stirrups, then begin the long crossing in the ravine wherethere are a few challenging sections for younger kids, until a more open areawith dense vegetation and waterfalls.
 You can stay on the path to the left sideof the ravine (3) or ford the stream and cross the waterfall on a Tibetan hangingbridge (4).
 In a few minutes along a series of steps you come to a passagebetween huge boulders (5) and shortly after, crossing a second Tibetan bridge(6) you come to a little wooden bridge across the stream.
-This is the end of thebolted section and in a short time the trail leads to Drena Castle.
-The ravinecontinues but for now it has no bolted chains (7).
+Here you can exit the via ferrata below the castle.

 public transportation